torvalds/linux/Documentation/driver-api/usb/usb.rst

 .. _usb-hostside-api:

 ===========================
-The Linux-USB Host Side API
+The GNU/Linux-USB Host Side API
 ===========================

-Introduction to USB on Linux
+Introduction to USB on GNU/Linux
 ============================

 A Universal Serial Bus (USB) is used to connect a host, such as a PC or